 Yes, I know what you’re thinking: that’s easier said than done.
 But that’s ok, because as someone in the nonprofit sector, you spend your time ‘doing’ rather than ‘saying’.

-You want your image to be moving and motivate its viewer to take action right away, without hearing a word from you.
+You want your image to be moving and elicit an emotion and motivate its viewer to take action right away.
 Consider these options for your image:

 - A picture of one of the beneficiaries of your mission.